Google algorithm changes every year and so does SEO checklist, including the local SEO checklist.

 - Never go for fake reviews.
 Display all the reviews—negative or positive.

 - Get your social media and Google My Business account verified.
 Verified accounts often show up on local searches more than the non-verified ones.
 You will need a unique and robust content strategy to achieve it.

 Also read: Run a successful SEO campaign

 The final words

-I wouldn’t separate local SEO with SEO because a lot of on-page and off-page SEO efforts affect your local reach.
+I wouldn’t separate local SEO with SEO because the on-page and off-page SEO checklist also affect your local reach.
 And with a blend of local SEO checklists at your disposal, you can easily target customers in your local vicinity and bring yourself more revenue.
 Learn about local SEO packages checklist to build local brand veracity.

 You might also be interested in reading

 For more interesting blogs, keep following us on Huptechweb.